 Following are the steps one should follow to use this feature:

-C. The first thing is to allow the recruiters that you’re open for job.
+- The first thing is to allow the recruiters that you’re open for a job.

-D. Next, you have to fill certain informations like- ‘Note to Recruiters’, ‘Job Titles’’, ‘Location’, ‘Preferred Industries’ and ‘Company Size’.
+- Next, you have to fill certain information like- ‘Note to Recruiters’, ‘Job Titles’’, ‘Location’, ‘Preferred Industries’, and ‘Company Size’.

 Once you have saved the changes, your profile would be visible to recruiters who are hiring in that domain.
-Also, do not worry about your present recruiter, as LinkedIn does it’s best that it does not show your profile to your current employer and his associate company.
+Also, do not worry about your present recruiter, as LinkedIn does it shouldn’t show your profile to your current employer and his associate company.

 Also in the ‘Note to Recruiters’, one should say why he/she is suitable for the role.